swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 | unknown {default}              | Used when the business intent is not identifiable.

 ### Source Sub_Category
-Additional Details of The Why.
+Additional Details of **The Why**.
 Free form text to provie any additional context if applicable.
 | Property Values: sub_category  | Description                                                                                                                                   |
 | ------------------------------ | ---------------------------------------
 | <free-form text>               | Custom text used to provided any additional context for selected category